Employment Support

 If you need modifications or adjustments to your workplace to accommodate your disability so you can work at your best, you can ask your employer to make changes around your office and general work area.

-A key goal of the National Disability Insurance Scheme is to promote employment of people with disability.
-Financial independence, improved health and wellbeing, building social networks and finding a sense of purpose are just some of the benefits of having a paid or unpaid job.
+Developing financial independence, improving your health and finding a sense of purpose are just some benefits of having a paid or unpaid job.

 If you told Natasha Ricks a few years ago that she’d be working in customer service and talking to people on the phone every day, she wouldn’t have believed you.